 Responsibility for Security of Confidential Information - Elected Officials, Department Heads and employees are responsible for maintaining the security of documents, records and other information that fall within their department operations.
-Any request from outside parties for disclosure of information under the Freedom of Information Law or any other applicable laws or regulations must be submitted to the Town SupervisorClerk.
-The <a href="Town Clerk will be responsible for keeping a log of FOIL requests that have been fulfilled that will be accessible to the Town Supervisor.
+Any request from outside parties for disclosure of information under the Freedom of Information Law or any other applicable laws or regulations must be submitted to the Town Clerk or other Records Access Officer so designated by the Town Board.
+The Records Access Officer shall be responsible for coordinating responses by the Town to Freedom of Information Requests.
+The Supervisor and Town Board shall be notified of all Freedom of Information Requests at the time that they are received and at the time that they are fulfilled.